reevoo/reevoo.github.io/docs/reevooapi/conversation/conversation-upvote-answer.markdown

 Increments the helpful attribute of the answer by 1.

 <div class="warning">
-  Is your responsibility to restrict user of your website from sending multiple requests for the same aswer.
+  It is your responsibility to restrict user of your website from sending multiple requests for the same aswer.
 </div>

 ## URL Format